Fourth Quarter Newsletter

 Bonds

-If you plot interest rates versus the time-to-maturity to earn those rates, you have created a yield curve.
+A yield curve plots interest rates against the time-to-maturity to earn those rates.
 We continue to monitor the changing shape of the yield curve for U.S. debt issues, and what that may signal.
-Specifically, we follow the shape of the yield curve (plot of interest rates for different time periods).
 Using the U.S. Government 2-year bond rate as a proxy for short-term rates and the 10-year U.S. Government bond rate as a proxy for long-term rates, we calculate the difference between the rates, which provides a possible indicator for the future direction of the economy.
-A steep spread (long-term rates higher than short-term rates) indicates potential future economic expansion and fixed-income investors are compensated for taking longer-term risk.
-A flat spread (long-term rates match short-term rates) is a possible indicator of economic uncertainty and longer-term investors are not being compensated for investing in longer-dated securities.
+A steep spread (long-term rates higher than short-term rates) indicates potential future economic expansion, and fixed-income investors are compensated for taking longer-term risks.
+A flat spread (long-term rates match short-term rates) is a possible indicator of economic uncertainty, and longer-term investors are not being compensated for investing in longer-dated securities.
 An inverted spread (short-term rates are higher than long-term rates) possibly indicates future economic contraction.

 Housing and Real Estate